abhiroop43/expense-tracker/README.md

 Before you begin, make sure you have the following software installed on your system:

 - Node.js (v14 or higher)
-- npm (Node Package Manager)
+- npm or yarn
-- React Native CLI
-- Xcode (for iOS development) or Android Studio (for Android development)
+- An android/iOS device or emulator

 ### Installation